mihirnimgade/hypercube-optimization/README.md

 ## Overview

-The hypercube optimization algorithm is designed to globally optimize vector functions where problem dimensionality is particularly high (n ~= 10,000).
+The hypercube optimization algorithm is designed to globally optimize vector functions where problem dimensionality is particularly high.

 This implementation is based on _"Optimization of High-Dimensional Functions through Hypercube Evaluation"_ (https://www.hindawi.com/journals/cin/2015/967320/).